 Resist the Urge to Finish Sentences

-When you’re speaking to someone with slurred speech or who seems to find it challenging to regulate their breath, you might think that you’re being helpful by finishing their sentences.
+When you’re speaking to someone with slurred speech or who seems to find it challenging to regulate their breath, you might think you’re being helpful by finishing their sentences.
 However, this can make them feel more isolated.
 It’s important to remember that they are doing their best to communicate to you as clearly as possible.
 It can be frustrating for someone with dysarthria to be cut off and stopped from expressing what they want to say, so above all, be patient and give them space to communicate.

-At Patino Law Firm, our experienced head injury lawyers fight hard to protect your rights and interests after a personal injury accident.
+Our Texas personal injury firm’s experienced head injury lawyers fight hard to protect your rights and interests after a personal injury accident.
 We believe in providing our clients with a strong voice to make their cases heard and fight for justice against those who have caused them harm.

 With Patino Law Firm, you will never pay a fee until we win.
 You can speak to a personal injury attorney to discuss your case of dysarthria in confidence by filling in our contact form or calling 855-LAW-NINJA.